26 November 2018

 Often I search the maps on this site when I’m reading articles about Germans from Russia history to give me an idea of where the events took place, where the mentioned villages were, how close they were to each other, etc. The whole point of the maps on the Germans from Russia Settlement Locations is to bring current context to historical locations, specifically our German ancestral villages in Russia.

-This past weekend (25 November 2018), I was using the maps to look at a current event – Russia's attacks of Ukrainian ships at the Kerch Straight between the Black Sea and Sea of Azov.
+This past weekend (25 November 2018), I was using the maps to look at a current event – Russia’s attacks of Ukrainian ships at the Kerch Strait between the Black Sea and Sea of Azov.

 And overview of the area of the conflict.
 Source: Map4News.
 Graphic by Jiachaun Wu, NBC News.